Madeira wine: The OG Patriotic Wine

 How Is Madeira Wine Made?

 Grapes are grown on the tops of the mountains, at altitudes of 600 to 1,300 feet.
-In this case, they are grown on the volcanic mountains on the Madeira Islands.
+In this case, they are grown on the volcanic mountains.

 This area experiences the leste, a unique heatwave that blows in from the Sahara Desert, raising temperatures to more than 100 degrees.

 Usually, this would be a death sentence for wine, causing grapes and the wines to spoil.
-But because of the unique Tinta Negra Mole grape used in Madeira wine, early sommeliers discovered that Madeira wines tasted BETTER for having spent months at sea through hot, tropical climates.
+But because of the unique Tinta Negra Mole grape that’s used, early sommeliers discovered that they tasted BETTER for having spent months at sea through hot, tropical climates.

 So instead of going back to the drawing board, the producers leaned into using the heat off the African coast instead of trying to shield the grapes from it.

-Now, instead of sending grapes back and forth on ships to simulate the trade routes, Madeira wine is maderized, or heated up, in two different ways.
+Now, instead of sending grapes back and forth on ships to simulate the trade routes, the wine is maderized, or heated up, in two different ways.

 Ninety-seven percent of Madeira wines are maderized using a device with heated tubes, known as the “Estufagem process.”

-The remaining wines are made by putting the barrels of fermenting grapes up in the rafters of lodges in Madeira, where they sit for decades or even centuries!
+The remaining wines are made by putting the barrels of fermenting grapes up in the rafters of lodges, where they sit for decades or even centuries!

 Styles Of Madeira Wine